rajat-gith/Text-editor/README.md

-# Text-editor
-A basic text editor to play blind code game.
+A text editor to use in the "Blind Code Contest" for SAMAVESH 2022.
-A game where the contestant has to write the code but doesn't have provision to see the code.